 While assembling the seat, we need to keep in mind one important technique – drilling pilot holes.
 This means using a drill bit with a smaller diameter than the screw, to drill a pilot hole into the work piece.
 The point being that this makes the plywood/timber a lot less likely to split.
 You can see these steps demonstrated in Figure 6 below.

 2) SCREW DETAIL

 When it comes to the screws, there are few different approaches you can take.
-If you are using plywood panels and want to preserve that plywood texture, then the screws can be hidden by driving them in from the inside face (see Figure 7 below).
+If you want to preserve that plywood texture, then the screws can be hidden by driving them in from the inside face (see Figure 7 below).
 Alternatively the screws can be driven in through the top face and the hole filled with wood filler – just remember to countersink the holes first.
 The filler can then be sanded and the surface painted over.